Southeastern LSBDC to host emergency preparedness seminar

-The free seminar, "When Disastern Strikes: Emergency Preparedness for Businesses," will be held from 8:30 a.m. to noon on Thursday, July 11, at the Livingston Literacy and Technology Center located at 9261 Florida Blvd. in Walker.
+The free seminar, "When Disaster Strikes: Emergency Preparedness for Businesses," will be held from 9 a.m. to noon on Thursday, June 26, at the Livingston Parish Literacy and Technology Center, 9261 Florida Blvd. in Walker.

 Sandy Summers, assistant director of the Southeastern SBDC, said the survival of a small business can mean more than weathering the economy's ups and downs or attracting consumer interest.